MESW-LES-2025/E/README.md

   - Reflects the state of the `main` branch.
   - Only stable and tested features (or hotfixes) should be deployed here.

-For more details, refer to README file available at the [`deployment`](https://github.com/MESW-LES-2025/E/tree/deployment) branch.
+For more details regarding frontend deployment, refer to README file available at the [`deployment`](https://github.com/MESW-LES-2025/E/tree/deployment) branch.

+As for backend deployment, we automate [PythonAnywhere](https://www.pythonanywhere.com/) reloads using GitHub Actions jobs for `staging` and `production` deployments.
+Those use GitHub Secrets environment variables to configure the PythonAnywhere API url and token for authentication.

 # Frameworks and Tools